Textualize/textual/docs/guide/input.md

 ### Key Event

-The key event contains a number of attributes which tell you what key (or keys) have been pressed.
+The key event contains following attributes which your app can use to know how to respond.

 #### key